North Carolina can reopen it bars now. But here's why many are still closed.

-The state moved into Phase Three of its reopening plan at 5 p.m.
-Friday, allowing private bars to open at 30% of their outdoor capacity.
+The state moved into Phase 3 of its reopening plan Friday at 5 p.m., allowing private bars to open at 30% of their outdoor capacity.

 But after being closed since March, Triangle bars are reopening with more of a whimper than a bang.

-Many bars owners in the Triangle are saying they'll sit out this opening weekend, either to work on their own reopening plan, or because they say the current restrictions make reopening unfeasible.
+Many bars owners in the Triangle are saying they'll sit out this opening weekend, either to work on their own reopening plan, or because they say the current restrictions make reopening infeasible.

 "It's a very small step in the right direction," said Zack Medford, who owns several bars in downtown Raleigh.
 "Unfortunately the way things stand it's not viable for us right now.
 It's not as simple as unlocking the doors and saying come on out."

 Medford is the president of the North Carolina Bar and Tavern Association, which unsuccessfully sued North Carolina earlier this year to reopen bars.
-The group took an informal poll, Medford said, and of 51 respondents, 50 said they wouldn't immediately open.
+The group took an informal poll this week, Medford said, and of 51 respondents, 50 said they wouldn't immediately open.

 Medford said he won't be opening his bars this weekend and that while Phase 3 is a positive step for the bar industry, he hopes there's more to come.